Akilan1999/mandelbrot-go-uni-kernel-/README.md

+## This project is a modified fork designed to be benchmarked on Unikernels (https://github.com/esimov/gobrot)
 # gobrot

 Gobrot is a mandelbrot image renderer written in Go.
 The renderer takes advantage of Go's concurrent and parallel programming feature known as *goroutine*.